mplesser/azcam/docs/docs/index.md

 ## Installation

 The latest version of the azcam packages are located on GitHub at <https://github.com/mplesser/azcam.git> and <https://github.com/mplesser/azcam-console.git> as well as other repos for applications and environments.
-See [installation](installation.md) for detailed instructions.
+See [installation](installation.md) for installtion notes.

 ## Links